-Tasks Key reports produced by the Agency in the Gas and Electricity fields: Annual Market Monitoring Report Regional Initiatives Annual Status Review Report On-line quarterly reports on the activities of the Electricity and Gas Regional Initiatives Annual Consolidated Report on progress of projects of common interest Other key deliverables to be completed in the course of the year Objectives and deadlines (indicative) Overall objective: timely preparation of high quality reports.
+Tasks Key reports produced by the Agency in the Gas and Electricity fields: Annual Market Monitoring Report Regional Initiatives Annual Status Review Report Annual Consolidated Report on progress of projects of common interest Objectives and deadlines (indicative) Overall objective: timely preparation of high quality reports.
 More specifically: A) The Annual Market Monitoring Report is to provide in-depth analysis of barriers to IEM integration and give recommendations to the European Parliament and Commission on how to remove them.
 Expected completion date: November.
 B) The on-line Regional Initiatives Annual Status Review Report promotes transparency towards stakeholders, informing them on progress achieved in RIs, obstacles faced during the year and indicates the way forward.
 Expected completion date: January.
-C) The on-line ERI and GRI progress reports are complementary to the Regional Initiatives Annual Status Review Report, allowing for a more regular tracking of updated regional developments on a quarterly basis.
-Expected timeframes: Spring and Autumn.
-D) Annual Consolidated Report on progress of projects of common interest Report published within three months of the receipt of the annual reports by the project promoters.
-E) Other key deliverables to be completed in the year in question (to be determined beforehand on an annual basis).
-Expected timeframes to be determined on an annual basis.
+C) Annual Consolidated Report on progress of projects of common interest Report published within three months of the receipt of the annual reports by the project promoters.
 KPIs 18.
-80% of the above-mentioned reports timely published.
-19. Positive feedback to selected reports based on online surveys (70% satisfied or very satisfied).
+80% of the above-mentioned reports timely published.19.
+Positive feedback to selected reports based on online surveys (70% satisfied or very satisfied).